 Facebook is the largest social network up to date.
-It has a large population of active users giving marketers massive possibilities in marketing their business and increasing their reach on Facebook.
+It has a large population of active users, giving marketers massive marketing possibilities and increasing their reach on Facebook.

 Did you know that average Facebook users use Facebook for 50 minutes every day?
 The time spends on one network for an average user is enough for a brand to increase its opportunities to reach its audience.

-You need to adopt the latest algorithm of Facebook to have a higher chance of generating more audience engagement.
+It would be best if you adopted the latest Facebook algorithm to have a higher chance of generating more audience engagement.
 The goal here is not to simply beat the system, but to increase the odds of how you can make it into the exclusive feed of your followers.

 Why Follow Facebook Best Practices?

 Facebook best practices are critical for every social media marketing strategy.
 Relying on optimal posting times or great content is not the only important thing to consider in the Facebook marketing strategy.
-You have to focus on strategizing and optimizing more, and it will only be successful if you plan your end goal first.
+You have to focus on strategising and optimising more, and it will only be successful if you plan your end goal first.

-It is not impossible to have a goal of generating more followers and impressions on Facebook while managing more than 500 incoming messages a day.
+It is not impossible to generate more followers and impressions on Facebook while managing more than 500 incoming messages a day.
 You can nail the goal if you grab the opportunity to use collaboration tools to schedule posts and respond to incoming messages faster and more efficiently.

 A business can generate 30 million impressions for its Facebook Page and increase its followers by 80%.
-If you can put quality time and resources into the Facebook strategy, you can come up with these results too.
+If you can put quality time and resources into the Facebook strategy, you can develop these results.

 Follow the Following Facebook Best Practices